apache/hbase/dev-support/create-release/README.txt

  $ ./do-release-docker.sh -h

 To run a build w/o invoking docker (not recommended!), use _do_release.sh_.

-It does not take parameters.
-It will ask you what commands to run with taking defaults from environment.
+Both scripts will query interactively for needed parameters and passphrases.
+For explanation of the parameters, execute:
+ $ release-build.sh --help

 Before starting the RC build, run a reconciliation of what is in JIRA with what is in the commit log.
 Make sure they align and that